Acceptable Use Policy for Axcient Products

-Axcient reserved the right to utilize monitoring and other security tools to find and identify any violation of the AUP.
+Axcient reserves the right to utilize monitoring and other security tools to find and identify any violation of the AUP.
 Axcient may suspend service, in whole or in part, if it suspects any AUP violation.
-Customer will reimburse Axcient for any expenses resulting from Customer’s violation of the AUP, including attorneys’ fees.
+The Customer will reimburse Axcient for any expenses resulting from the Customer’s violation of the AUP, including attorneys’ fees.
 Axcient may also disable Customer’s service if Axcient suspects that such service is the target of an attack or in any way interferes with services provided to other customers, even if Customer is not at fault.
 Axcient does not issue refunds for terminating service due to any of the causes above.

 Axcient may report any unusual activity or violations of the AUP to appropriate law enforcement, data privacy regulators, and/or any other authoritative third party as deemed necessary and required by law.
 Our reporting may include customer information in compliance with legal requirements and in cooperation with investigations and prosecution of illegal conduct.

 The Customer is responsible for the use of its service, including use by hackers and other unauthorized third parties.
 The Customer’s responsibility includes payment for exceeding transfer and bandwidth limits.

 Except where Axcient specifically accepts such responsibility in Customer’s Signup (pursuant to the Terms of Service), Customer is responsible for maintaining security, including disaster recovery systems and backups.
 (Customer is advised to maintain its own backups outside of Axcient’s premises and systems, even if Axcient provides backups, security, or other services related to data protection.)